 Pursuant to our bye-laws, each share of our common stock is entitled to equal economic rights.
 However, the Class B common stock will have no rights to dividends or any liquidation preference.

-Accordingly, although immediately after this offering the Class B common stock will represent approximately % of the voti the Class B common stock will have no economic rights.
+Accordingly, although immediately after this offering the Class B common stock will represent approximately 66.3% of the voting power of Lazard Ltd, the Class B common stock will have no economic rights.